Hyperion64/web-monitor/README.md

 * Or just clone the repo and use leiningen.
 But then it will be completely compiled everytime and there is no reason to get leiningen for it unless you want to modify the code.

-* To scrape websites with JavaScript loading enabled, web-monitor also requires Firefox and a compatible Geckodriver version.
-Ensure Geckodriver is executable in your system path.
+* To scrape websites with JavaScript loading enabled, web-monitor also requires Firefox and a compatible Geckodriver version or Chrome and a compatible Chromedriver version.
+Ensure Geckodriver or chromedriver are executable in your system path.

 ## Usage